On the Singular Control of a Diffusion and its Running Infimum or Supremum: The Optimal Control Problem

 The first integral we introduce is the one where the integrator is the control process $\D \in \mathcal{S}$.
 To account for the most general cases possible, we assume that the marginal reward per unit of control and the discount rate are both functions of the two-dimensional underlying process $(X^\D,I^\D)$.

-This is an appropriate extension (that preserves the consistency with the Hamilton-Jacobi-Bellman equation) of the integral introduced by H.\ Zhu in \cite{Zhu} for singular stochastic control problems in which the marginal reward per unit of control is a function of a linearly controlled It\^o-diffusion $X^{\D}$.
-In recent years, Zhu's integral has found numerous applications in the singular stochastic control literature (see, e.g.~\cite{AlMotairiZervos}, \cite{Belarevetal1}, \cite{DammannFerrari}, and \cite{LonZervos}; see also \cite{Dammannetal}, \cite{GZ15}, and \cite{HMP19} for other~similar constructions of integrals in settings with multiplicative impact).
-In particular,for one-dimensional controlled processes, it is defined as
+This is an appropriate extension (that preserves the consistency with the Hamilton-Jacobi-Bellman equation) of the integral introduced by Zhu in \cite{Zhu} for singular stochastic control problems in which the marginal reward per unit of control is a function of a linearly controlled It\^o-diffusion $X^{\D}$.
+In recent years, Zhu's integral has found numerous applications in the singular stochastic control literature, including other similar constructions of integrals in settings with multiplicative impact (see, e.g.~\cite{AlMotairiZervos, Belarevetal1, Belarevetal2, DammannFerrari, Dammannetal, Ferrari, GZ15, HMP19, LonZervos}).
+In particular, for one-dimensional controlled processes, it is defined as

-from which it is evident that the second term on the right-hand side of \eqref{defintegralold} takes care of the integration over the jump times of the control process $\overline{\D}$, which in turn yield jumps of the controlled process $X^{\D}$.
+from which it is evident that the second term on the right-hand side of \eqref{defintegralold} takes care of the integration over the jump times of the control process $\D$, which in turn yield jumps of the controlled process $X^{\D}$.
+However, when the state space is enlarged to include the (controlled) running extremum process, the above formulation is no longer directly applicable.
+For instance, jumps of the control may induce discontinuities not only in the controlled diffusion, but also in the running extremum process.
+As a result, the cost contributions associated with the jump parts of the control must be evaluated in a way that explicitly accounts for their interaction with the controlled running extremum.

 Below is our definition in the two-dimensional setup involving a diffusion and its running infimum processes.
 This essentially addresses the fact that all three Scenarios (a)--(c) of Section \ref{sec:processsetting} can be induced by a control process $\D$ depending on the location of the process $(X^\D,I^\D)$ in the state-space (see Figure \ref{Fig2} for such examples).
 Furthermore, it takes care of the resulting peculiar `hockey-stick' movement of the controlled process $(X^\D,I^\D)$ described in the Scenario (c) (see also Remark \ref{rem:int} and the bottom right panel in Figure \ref{Fig2} for an example).